-In this course, students learn how aircraft are categorized, to identify their parts, and learn about aircraft construction techniques and materials.
+In this course, students learn aircraft categories, parts identification, and aircraft construction.
 They gain an in-depth understanding of the forces of flight-lift, weight, thrust, and drag-including how to make key calculations.
 Furthermore, students study systems that make manned and unmanned aircraft work as well as the instrumentation powered by those systems including aircraft powerplants and fuel systems, electrical systems, pitot-static systems, and vacuum systems.
 Lastly, students learn about the factors that affect aircraft performance and how to determine critical operating data for aircraft.
 Students apply to the Aviation Program and meet during their study block once every four days with a mandatory three-day summer kickstart.
 Curriculum is sponsored by the AOPA.